A LITTLE BIT ABOUT ME...

 1. What are your rates?

-The most popular packages are outlined right here on my website under “Rates.”
+The most popular packages are outlined right here on my website under “Investment.”
 I do offer a la carte options (such a the addition of a second photographer, additional hours, albums,etc.).
-The information is also available on my “Rates” page.
 I can also specifically cater a package to your needs.
 Just email me with your special requests or needs and I will get back to you with a quote ASAP.

 2. We’re eloping, and only need a photographer for a few hours.
 Can you help us?